Palaikastro

 Palaikastro or Palekastro (Παλαίκαστρο, officially Παλαίκαστρον), with the Godart and Olivier abbreviation PK, is a thriving town, geographic heir to a long line of settlements extending back into prehistoric times, at the east end of the Mediterranean island Crete.
 The Kallikratis Programme implemented starting 2011 made the town into a local community (τοπική κοινότητα, topikí koinótita) under jurisdiction of the next-highest levels, chained as follows: municipal unit (demotike enoteta) Itanos, municipality (demos) Sitia, regional unit (periphereiakes enotetas) Lasithi, region (periphereia) Crete.

 Until 2017 Palaikastro shared Itanos with Karydi, Zakros, and Mitato (Μητάτο).
 The latter was located on an altiplano to the west.
-It had 6 villages, including Mitato ("hut"), named after an ancient stone shepherd's mitato of interest to visitors.
+It had 6 villages, including the Mitato, "mitato" meaning a local type of shieling, named after an old ruined one, that still attracts the interest of visitors.
 However, subsequently the population on the plain diminished to the point where Mitato village had no permanent residents.
 Consequently, by Presidential Decree No. 70/207, on recommendation of the Minister of the Interior, and approval by Sitia and Palaikastro, K. Mitato was phased out and its settlements were turned over to Palaikastro, which had been collecting the population, and providing the services, anyway.

 Etymology

 At the coast of the town is a 65 m high precipitous promontory called Kastri (Latin castrum, "fort"), which received its name and gave it to the settlement below, Palaikastro ("old fort") in the Middle Ages, when Crete was ruled by the Republic of Venice.
 Flat land is totally absent from the promontory, but around the top ridge the Venetians constructed a walled and turreted fort.
 In the centuries after the Venetians left much of the stone was re-used by the population.
 Sections of battlements and houses remain.

-The fort was built before the age of cannon.
+The fort was built before the age of cannon, probably being one of the thirty four castles that had been built or rebuilt on Crete by the Genoese privateer, Arrigo da Castello between 1199 and 1218, before the Venetians arrived and fought for the Duchy of Crete (1208-1252).
 It had been a defensible location in steep terrain and rough ground, with a view for some distance around.
 Whether or not the fort replaced an earlier one is unknown.
-By the time the Venetians abandoned it, the use of cannon had nullified most of its defensive value, as the bombardment of the Parthenon at Athens by Turkish ships had demonstrated.
+By the time the Venetians abandoned it as well, the use of cannon had nullified most of its defensive value, as the bombardment of the Parthenon at Athens by Turkish ships had demonstrated.
 The Parthenon had been considered a secure location to store gunpowder.
 The Turks were not interested in occupying Kastri, and in general, fixed positions today are an easy target for persistent bombardment.
 They may hold out heroically for a time, but without supporting troops in the region are doomed to fall.
 Itanos to the north had been similarly abandoned centuries earlier.